-DUCrimR 17-2 MOTIONS FOR SUBPOENAS OF DOCUMENTS AND OBJECTS
+DUCrimR 17-2 MOTION FOR SUBPOENA FOR DOCUMENTS AND OBJECTS

-- (a) All parties, regardless of whether they have retained or appointed counsel or represent themselves, must file Motions for Subpoenas pursuant to Fed.
+- (a) A party who seeks documents or objects from a witness, regardless of whether the party has retained or appointed counsel or is self-represented, must file a motion for a subpoena under Fed.
 R. Crim.
-P. Rule 17(c) with the Court prior to issuance of any subpoena.
-Parties may file such motions ex parte and under seal.
-The docket entry will identify all such filings as SEALED EX PARTE MOTION. - (b) The Motion should include: - (1) The specific material sought, including an attachment of the draft subpoena; - (2) A proffer as to the likelihood of admissibility/materiality of the material sought; - (3) An explanation as to why the movant could not otherwise procure the material; - (4) An explanation as to why the movant cannot prepare the matter without the material in advance; and
+P. 17(c).
+A party may file the motion ex parte and under seal, in which case, the docket entry will identify the motion as SEALED EX PARTE MOTION. - (b) The motion must include: - (1) a description of the specific material requested; - (2) an explanation of the following- - (A) the likelihood of admissibility of the material requested; - (B) why the material is unavailable through other means; and - (C) why the matter cannot be adequately prepared without the material;